SuperElastix/SimpleElastix/Documentation/source/AffineRegistration.rst

 Affine Registration
 ===================

 The affine transform allows for shearing and scaling in addition to rotation and translation.
-For example, if you are interested in registering normal bones from different patients or want to initialize a non-rigid registration, the affine transform is usually a good choice.
+For example, if you are interested in registering bones from different patients, or want to initialize a non-rigid registration, the affine transform is usually a good choice.
 The affine transform is selected using :code:`(Transform "AdvancedAffineTransform")`.
 Consider the images in Figure 10.

 .. _fig10: